romanf-dev/magnesium-rs/README.md

 Safety notes
 ------------

-All the static-mut-objects are only accessed once during initialization, normal operational code of either actors or interrupts is safe and does not require unsafe code.
+All static-mut-objects are only accessed once during initialization, normal operational code of either actors or interrupts is safe and does not require unsafe code.
 Also the user is responsible for NVIC initialization and proper content of the vector table.